vfarcic/dev-for-dummies/manuscript/01-practices.md

 Agile software development is based on iterative and incremental development model.

 The general idea is to develop a system through iterations (repeated cycles) and incrementally (in small portions of time).
-Through them, team members or stakeholders can learn from their mistakes and apply that knowledge on the next iteration.
+Through them, team members or stakeholders can learn from their mistakes and apply that knowledge in the next iteration.
 One of the main advantages of iterative development is that it allows more flexibility to adapt to changes.

 The most commonly practiced Agile flavours are eXtreme Programming (XP) and Scrum.
 XP is mostly focused on technical aspects of the software development life-cycle while Scrum puts more attention to human and management aspects of the software development life-cycle.